jianxiaoguo/website/content/en/docs/quickstart/deploy-an-app.md

 ```
 $ drycc create --no-remote
 Creating Application... done, created proper-barbecue
-If you want to add a git remote for this app later, use `drycc git:remote -a proper-barbecue`
+If you want to add a git remote for this app later, use `drycc git remote -a proper-barbecue`
 ```

 Our application has been created and named `proper-barbecue`.
 As with the